noun (+ relative pronoun) + relative clause

 The town where we lived.

-Use when or preposition + which for times.
+Use preposition + which or when for time.

 When the information is longer and more complex, a relative clause is often necessary:

-We can't say We stayed in a beaufiful Lake Geneva view hotel.
+can't say, We stayed in a beautiful Lake Geneva view hotel.